 Pason's strong safety culture is founded on its values and underpins the Company's unwavering commitment to providing a safe and healthy work environment for its employees, contractors, visitors, property, environment, and the public.
 The Company continues to invest heavily in the safety and operational integrity of its systems and is committed to achieving an injury-free workplace.
 The Company also employs certified safety professionals to ensure compliance with all necessary safety and regulatory requirements.
 Pason's Canadian operations successfully participates in the Certificate of Recognition programs in each province in which we work.
 In 2020, the Company implemented enhanced health and safety measures including physical distancing, work from home measures and limits on non-essential travel to protect our employees, contractors, customers, and communities during the COVID-19 pandemic.
-The Company maintained these enhanced health and safety measures throughout 2021.
+The Company maintained these enhanced health and safety measures throughout 2021, and gradually pulled back on most restrictions in 2022 in accordance with recommendations from applicable health authorities.

 The Board, through the Corporate Governance and Nominations Committee, has ultimate oversight over the development, implementation and monitoring of the Company's HSE policies and reviews the Company's HSE performance every quarter.
 The HSE teams utilize a variety of tools to monitor the success of its programs and policies, including both leading and lagging indicators.
-In 2021, Pason achieved a global Total Recordable Injury Rate ("TRIR") of 0.46, representing a 27% improvement over 2020's TRIR of 0.63.
+In 2022, Pason achieved a global Total Recordable Injury Rate ("TRIR") of 0.27, representing a 41% improvement over 2021's TRIR of 0.46.